python-arch/YOLOv8_Custom_training_and_comparison/README.md

-# YOLOv8 Custom Training Handbook
+# YOLOv8 Custom Training And Comparison

 This project aims to provide a scalable model to train YOLOv8 on a custom dataset.
 It also includes a comparison between different YOLOv8 models (nano, small, medium) using ClearML.
 The project can be broken down into the following main components/procedures: